Kirill71/mb_grep/README.md

-# Multithreaded Grep
+# Grep like tool

-A fast, multithreaded file search tool implemented in C++.
+A multithreaded file search tool implemented in C++.
 It searches for a given query string or regular expression across a directory tree, optionally filtering by file extension and case sensitivity.

 ## Features